rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: "cardinal"

 agentReplacements: int
-    Set maximum number of agents to replace in environment on agent death.
+    Set the maximum number of agents to replace in the environment on agent death.
     Default: 0

 agentSelfishnessFactor: [float, float]